Trips

 Part of the city wall

-We exited through the Zion Gate and walked to the Church of the Assumption (Dormition) where Mary supposedly ascended into heaven.
+After our tours, we exited through the Zion Gate and walked to the Church of the Assumption (Dormition) where Mary supposedly ascended into heaven.
 We went into the second-floor room where the Last Supper might have been held.
-Below that room is a sarcophagus-like tomb of King David, maybe.
+Below that room is the sarcophagus-like tomb of King David, maybe.
 But it is interesting that men enter to look at the tomb on the right and are separated by a wall from the women on the left side, typical of Jewish culture.

 Street food